lfrovaris/HackerRankAlgorithmsSolutions/README.md

 # HackerRankSolutions
-This is some resolution of HackerRank's Algorithms.
+This is a resolution of some HackerRank's Algorithms in Java.